santiment/academy/src/docs/sanbase/requesting-display-new-project/index.md

 title: Requesting new projects and their tokens to be displayed on Sanbase
 author: Santiment Team
 ---
+# Requesting new projects and their tokens to be displayed on Sanbase

 As we are working directly with Ethereum on-chain data, we have the ability to display information about any token which contract address is